chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/architecture.md

 ## Let’s start developing

-We’ve defined what to build and how it fits together, and it’s time to get to work.
+We’ve defined what to build and how it fits together.
+Now it’s time to get to work.
 In chapter 3, we’ll scaffold the fundamental tooling for design systems.
 Our raw directory of UI components will be cataloged and viewable with help from Storybook.